RayTracing/raytracing.github.io/README.md

 primary operating systems.
 Feel free to add your own implementation to the list!

 ### Branches
-The `master` branch contains the code at latest release.
+The `master` branch contains the latest released assets.
 All ongoing development, with all of the latest changes, can be found in the `dev-patch`, `dev-minor`, and `dev-major` branches.
+We try to keep CHANGELOG.md up to date, so you can easily browse what's new in each development branch.

 Building and Running
 ---------------------
 Copies of source are provided for you to check your work and compare against.
-If you wish to build the provided source, the project uses CMake.
-At the root of the project directory, run the following commands to build the debug version of every executable:
+If you wish to build the provided source, this project uses CMake.
+To build, go to the root of the project directory and run the following commands to create the debug version of every executable:

     $ cmake -B build
     $ cmake --build build